OG-CZ/CS50p/README.md

 ## 🚀 Final Project (coming soon)

-I’ll be building a final project that applies what I’ve learned stay tuned! 😄
+I’ll be building a final project that applies what i’ve learned stay tuned! 😄

 ---